tkn-tub/module_linux_net/README.md

 UniFlex Agent Module for Linux Networking
 =========================================

-Wrapper for Linux networking functions
+UniFlex Module for Linux networking functions

+## Installation:
+To install UniFlex framework with all available modules, please go through all steps in [manifest](https://github.com/uniflex/manifests) repository.

 ## Acknowledgement